GrahamChalfant/Graham_Portfolio/README.md

 ### [Dissertation: The Power of @realDonalTrump](https://github.com/GrahamChalfant/Dissertation_Power_Of_realDonalTrump)

-- Analyzed Trump’s 16,000 presidential tweets to measure their influence on his approval ratings
+- Analyzed Trump's 16,000 presidential tweets to measure their influence on his approval ratings
-- Created visually informative graphs displaying Trump’s Twitter activity and approval ratings over time
+- Created visually informative graphs displaying Trump's Twitter activity and approval ratings over time
-- Calculated Trump’s average daily Twitter sentiment using dplyr and a lexicon sentiment analysis approach
+- Calculated Trump's average daily Twitter sentiment using dplyr and a lexicon sentiment analysis approach
-- Used linear regressions to determine strength of connection between Trump’s Twitter sentiment and approval ratings
+- Used linear regressions to determine the strength of the connection between Trump's Twitter sentiment and approval ratings

 ![](/images/wordcloud_trump_twitter_sentiment.png)